Muscle Balance: Getting it Right

 If resistance training is not performed in a proper fashion, the consequences may result in complications as individuals mature into adulthood and old age.

 To put this concern into layman terms, precision muscle balancing technology is unique unto itself.
 It involves a new therapy for the treatment of musculoskeletal imbalances.
 Such imbalances may cause conditions in later life such as tendonitis, bursitis, osteoarthritis, neuritis, scoliosis, hammer toe, and other distortions of the human body (Alexander, n.d.).
 Tendonitis problems encompass the aches and pains many of us experience from time to time.
-Through proper resistance training, a holistic approach to health may assist in the reduction of or eliminate of a number of physical discomforts experienced as our life progresses.
+Through proper resistance training, a holistic approach to health may assist in the reduction of or elimination of a number of physical discomforts experienced as our life progresses.

 The concept of muscle balance through resistance training may certainly assist in the prevention of posture problems and pain as we age.
-The focus of developing muscle balance consists of eliminating the strength imbalance between two opposing muscle groups, for example our flexors and extensors.
+The focus of developing muscle balance consists of eliminating the strength imbalance between two opposing muscle groups, for example, our flexors and extensors.
 For the young athlete, muscle imbalance in the legs may be a limiting factor in the development of overall speed.
 Coaches and trainers must be cognizant of muscular balance testing to compare the strength of opposing muscle groups.
 Muscle balance is important in the prevention of injuries and may assist in the development of maximum speed and improved muscular performance.
 If not addressed, through a well thought out and disciplined training program, muscle imbalances can slow down and possibly result in injury to the young athlete (Mackenzie, 2008).

 Testing for structural balance is not a new concept to the field of physical training.
 Several trainers have worked with techniques to test for structural balance in young athletes.
-One of the goals of any well structured resistance training program has been to balance the health and fitness needs of the athlete.
+One of the goals of any well-structured resistance training program has been to balance the health and fitness needs of the athlete.
 These strength enhancing needs for the development of antagonistic muscles have been identified as 10 different components of fitness: strength, speed, power, anaerobic and aerobic endurance, agility, balance, coordination, flexibility, and body composition.
-There is a need to balance the body in relationship to strength and muscle development.
+There is a need to balance the body in relation to strength and muscle development.
 To assess the differences between muscle groups or develop strength within agonist and antagonist muscles, this process involves more than the performance of a 1-RM or an exercise prescription that includes only 1 or 2 exercises per body segment.
 "Muscle balance ratios differ between muscle groups and are affected by the force-velocity of these different muscle groups at specific joints" (Bell, 2007, p.1).
-In an ideal situation, isokinetic dynamometers would best facilitate for measurements, but from a practical perspective most trainers will employ a 1-RM testing for each individual muscle group (Bell, 2007).
-As cited by Bell (2007),the current standard for muscle balance ratios, recommended for the agonist-antagonist muscle groups are:
+In an ideal situation, isokinetic dynamometers would best facilitate for measurements, but from a practical perspective, most trainers will employ a 1-RM testing for each individual muscle group (Bell, 2007).
+As cited by Bell (2007), the current standard for muscle balance ratios, recommended for the agonist-antagonist muscle groups are:

 The human body exhibits the unique ability to adapt to various strains or stresses accumulated over years of faulty muscle recruitment (Schurman 2008).
-Many who exercise with weights experience muscular imbalances due to ill advised information from novice trainers.
+Many who exercise with weights experience muscular imbalances due to ill-advised information from novice trainers.
 The information found in this article may assist the novice trainer or lifter to assist in the processes of identifying structural imbalances and devise modifications to training programs, thus achieving greater muscle balance in many areas of the body.

 If you quote information from this page in your work, then the reference for this page is: